 State Priority 4, Pupil Achievement, and State Priority 8, Other Pupil Outcomes, address analysis and an alignment with both state-required assessments and SCESD local assessments.
 This analysis of the data connects with our high expectations and efforts to prepare our students for life, college, and/or career.
 The data shows where we can principally direct LCFF supplemental actions and services to support identified needs and strengths of our unduplicated EL, LI, FY student group, along with services for our students with disabilities and any other group with unique needs.
-The most recent CA Dashboard was released in 2019 and indicated a significant increase in the overall performance in the ELA (35 points-Blue status) and mathematics (30.7 points-Blue status) for the CAASPP SBAC state assessment.
-As a small school district, the status can change dramatically because of a slight increase or decrease due to our smaller enrollment.
-The 2019 Dashboard achievement for ELA and Math far exceeded the state average on the CA Dashboard with ELA 62.3 points above standard and math 40.4 points above standard.
+The most recent CA Dashboard was released in 2022 and indicated a significant increase in the overall performance in the ELA on the CA Dashboard with ELA 30.8 points above standard and math 25.4 points above standard.
 To ensure basic conditions for learning are addressed State Priority 1, fully credentialed and appropriately assigned teachers, access to standards-aligned instructional materials for every student, and State Priority 2, full implementation of the CA state standards including ELD/language acquisition standards, to ensure student readiness for a rigorous and aligned curriculum.
 State Priority 7, Course Access, ensures students have access and are enrolled in a broad course of study (Social Science, Science, Health, PE).